How to plan a school trip

 The SEN and Disability Act 2001 extended the Disability Discrimination Act 1995 (DDA) to cover education.
 Schools are required to ensure pupils with disabilities or special educational needs are not treated less favourably both in the classroom, and during extra curricular activities, including school trips.
 Ensuring reasonable access on school trips for pupils with disabilities should therefore form part of your planning strategy if your class or school group includes pupils covered by the act.
 Include in your risk assessments any pupils with disabilities so that reasonable adjustments can be made.
 You may need to provide disabled transport, or consult with specialist teaching assistants regarding care plans.
 And you should speak to the education officer at the venue to check that they have the appropriate disabled facilities or access.

 The ratio of adults to children is a very important consideration for school visits.
 The ratio will vary with age and with the activity being undertaken.
-Check those LEA school trip guidelines and make with the venue themselves.
+Check those LEA school trip guidelines and with the venue themselves.
 You may need to find volunteers to accompany you, perhaps even some parents if your school cannot spare enough members of staff to accompany the trip.
+School trip providers often give so many free places per group.

 Food is another important consideration.
 Most parents will provide a packed lunch for their child, but a free packed lunch may need to be provided for the children on free school dinners so they need to be ordered in advance.
 Some venues may offer to provide lunches either as an additional cost or as part of the booking price, but most will make provision for an eating area, or a lunch break period if you are taking part in a guided tour.
 If the parents send them all with cans of fizzy pop, bags of crisp and various other e-number stuffed snacks, it may be better to plan the more intense learning parts of the trip into the morning.